fallen-icarus/cardano-swaps/README.md

 #### If cardano-swaps reaches mass adoption, won't TVL on Cardano go down?

 Yes.
 Yes it will.
 TVL is a silly metric.
+It is a measure of who can be most inefficient with DeFi capital.